MiemieMethod/bedrock-docs/docs/refs/protocols/packets/bosseventpacket.md

 /////// define
 Name：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。Name of the boss to add
+- 特殊类型。protocol.packet.bosseventpacket.name.descriptionName of the boss to add

 ///////
 /////// define
 Health Percent：<!-- md:samp float -->

-- 基本类型。Health value of the boss
+- 基本类型。protocol.packet.bosseventpacket.health_percent.descriptionHealth value of the boss

 ///////
 /////// define
 Darken Screen：<!-- md:samp unsigned short -->

-- 基本类型。A boolean value for whether or not we should darken the screen (has a 0 or 1 value)
+- 基本类型。protocol.packet.bosseventpacket.darken_screen.descriptionA boolean value for whether or not we should darken the screen (has a 0 or 1 value)

 ///////
 /////// define
 Color：<!-- md:samp unsigned varint -->

-- 基本类型。color for the boss bar, listed in an enumeration
+- 基本类型。protocol.packet.bosseventpacket.color.descriptioncolor for the boss bar, listed in an enumeration

 ///////
 /////// define
 Overlay：<!-- md:samp unsigned varint -->

-- 基本类型。overlay for the boss bar, listed in an enumeration
+- 基本类型。protocol.packet.bosseventpacket.overlay.descriptionoverlay for the boss bar, listed in an enumeration

 ///////